 This Is How Churches Can Help Communities

-by Jeff Galley
+Jeff Galley • 4 minutes

 Have you ever wondered, How can churches help communities?
 Maybe you go to church, but you’re feeling a tug to do something more.
 Maybe it seems too difficult to reshape your community.
 The answer might be a lot easier than you think.
 Maybe the best answer is found in my friend Mark.